 How floor plans work

 Circadian Risk floor plans help speed up your inspections, and they’re easy to use.
 Here is a step by step look at the process:

-- Answer built-in questions about the item on both inventory and vulnerability assessments.
+Answer built-in questions or properties about the item on both inventory and vulnerability assessments.
 For example, is it working?
 Does it pan/tilt/zoom?
 Does it have night vision?
 What’s the make and model?
 How much is it worth?
 What is the serial number?

 Circadian Risk’s floor plan assessment has become an industry standard among security professionals, and we’re making it even better.
-Stay tuned as more capabilities are added.
-But don’t wait to start using Circadian Risk!
-You can start boosting sales and reducing inspection times immediately.
+Start boosting sales and reducing inspection times immediately by trying it now.

 See the floor plan in action—request your demo today.